Neosama/Reverse-SOCKS5/README.md

 # Reverse-SOCKS5

-Server/Client Secured Over Credential-based Kerberos 5 (SOCKS5) in Reverse mode on Windows.
+Server/Client SOCKS5 (Secured Over Credential-based Kerberos 5) in Reverse mode on Windows.
 Client need Proxifier for to work.
 Defined in RFC 1928.